syz16/syz16/README.md

 ### Hi! 👋
-I'm a second-year computer science student at UCSD.
-I enjoy learning about a wide variety of subjects, and currently my biggest interests are data science, machine learning, and web development.
+I'm a third-year CS/bioinformatics and applied math student at UCSD.
+I enjoy learning about a wide variety of subjects, and currently I'm interested in data science and machine learning.
 Feel free to check out my profile and reach out!

 ### Languages and Tools
 ![Python](https://img.shields.io/badge/-Python-000?&logo=Python)